maxmind/libmaxminddb/doc/libmaxminddb.md

 ## `MMDB_lookup_result_s`

-This struct is returned as the result of looking up an IP address.
+This structure is returned as the result of looking up an IP address.

     typedef struct MMDB_lookup_result_s {
         bool found_entry;